noeyislearning/image-gallery/README.md

 - Once the application is running locally, you can access it at `http://localhost:5173/`.

-⚠️ Additional, you can also access the application at **[imagegallery.noeyislearning.dev](https://imagegallery.noeyislearning.dev/)**.
+⚠️ NOTE: This will be available soon!
+You can also access the application at **[imagegallery.noeyislearning.dev](https://imagegallery.noeyislearning.dev/)**.

 ## Usage